imgag/aiDIVA/doc/prepare_annotation_resources.md

 ### \[optional\] HGMD (needs license)
-The possibility to use HGMD in aiDIVA is optional due to the fact that you need a license for it.
-If you choose to include HGMD in the aiDIVA analysis you can use the public/professional version of HGMD.
+The possibility to use HGMD in AIdiva is optional due to the fact that you need a license for it.
+If you choose to include HGMD in the AIdiva analysis you can use the public/professional version of HGMD.

+### \[optional\] OMIM (needs license)
+The possibility to use OMIM in AIdiva is optional due to the fact that you need a license for it.
+**Currently not implemented!**

 ### Low Confidence Regions